Susanne Bornelöv lab "SBlab"

 Dr Susanne Bornelöv

 Susanne's research is focused on using genomics and machine learning techniques to gain insights into genome function and organisation.
-Currently, she is leading a computational team within the Hannon lab working on fine-mapping how the piRNA pathway, a small RNA-based immune system, recognises and represses transposable elements in animal germ cells.
-Susanne has recently been awarded an 8-year Wellcome Career Development Award to launch a separate research programme.
-The goal of this programme is to use data-driven approaches to better understand genome regulation, with a specific focus on the role of hidden features, such as codon usage, in gene regulation.
+Susanne has recently been awarded an 8-year Wellcome Career Development Award to launch a research programme focused on using data-driven approaches to better understand genome regulation, with a specific focus on the role of hidden features, such as codon usage, in gene regulation.

 Biography

 Susanne has a MSci and a PhD in Bioinformatics from Uppsala University, Sweden.
 During her PhD, she developed expertise in machine learning methods for genomics data and focused on understanding the role of histone modifications in gene regulation.
 To gain more experience in genomic methods, she joined Prof Leif Andersson's group at Uppsala University as a postdoc.
 There, she worked on mapping genes to function in domesticated chickens using high-throughput sequencencing data.
-Susanne then moved to Cambridge and joined the Cambridge Stem Cell Institute where she spent for years at a position shared between the Bioinformatics team and Prof Michaela Frye's group, focusing primarily on RNA modifications and their impact on translation.
+Susanne then moved to Cambridge and joined the Cambridge Stem Cell Institute where she spent four years with Prof Michaela Frye, focusing primarily on RNA modifications and their impact on translation.
 When Prof Frye's lab relocated to Germany, Susanne joined Prof Greg Hannon's group at the neighbouring institute to support their efforts to develop markers for early stage breast cancer while continuing to strengthen her own skills in RNA biology and sequencing-based approaches through work on the piRNA pathway.
+Since September 2023, she is leading her own research group, which is now located at the Department of Biochemistry.

 Research positions